ji-zai/personal-site/content/essays/seek-truth.md

 ### Willpower

-- The ability to act against conditioning
+- The ability to act against conditioning (depending on the depth.
+The deeper, the more difficult to override with willpower.
+And the deepest ones, you will not even be able to see, and therefore you will be unable to override it).
 - Map back to the tree search.

 ---